ashuvssut/generatePdf-GHA/README.md

 ```

-This Action can't be used by other people.
+**As of now, this Action can't be used by other people.**
-To use this action to generate you own PDF, you need to fork this, edit four variables present in `src/action.js`.
+But to use this action to generate you own PDF, you need to fork this, edit four variables present in `src/action.js`.
 Those four variables are:
 - OWNER
 - REPO
 - BRANCH